HarryHighPants/SpeedCardGame/Client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### Connecting to Server
+For local development for the clientside to communicate with the server it must be on the same ip address.
+This can be achieved by accessing the React app from `you_local_ip:3000` in the browser

 ### `npm test`

 Launches the test runner in the interactive watch mode.\